samerps/Blender-FastHenry/README.md

 ### Simulation set-up
 - watch YouTube quick start video (coming soon)
+    - You can verify correct installion by opening the `Demos/TO-220 package.blend` and comparing actions with this [sample video](https://www.youtube.com/watch?v=_jkRahzmDq8)
 - use included predefined Geometry Node Groups for curve objects and planes
 - move all **curves** required to be solved in a separate **Curves** collection
 - move all **planes** required to be solved in a separate **Planes** collection